fortuity/subdomain-authentication/README.markdown

 You can use this project as a starting point for any Rails web application that requires subdomains and authentication.
 User management and authentication is implemented using the  [Devise](http://github.com/plataformatec/devise) gem.
 The [subdomain_routes](http://github.com/mholling/subdomain_routes/) gem implements subdomains and routing.

+**UPDATE:** In Rails 3 it's much easier to implement subdomains than in Rails 2 (no plugin required).
+For a complete example implementation of [Rails 3 subdomains with authentication](http://github.com/fortuity/rails3-subdomain-devise), using Devise, with a detailed tutorial, see: [http://github.com/fortuity/rails3-subdomain-devise](http://github.com/fortuity/rails3-subdomain-devise)

 ## "Building It" Tutorial

 A complete walkthrough tutorial is available on the GitHub wiki: